Allan Sherman: Song parodies

-In 1951, Sherman recorded a 78-rpm single with veteran singer Sylvia Froos which contained "A Satchel and a Seck," parodying "A Bushel and a Peck" from Guys and Dolls, coupled with "Jake's Song", parodying "Sam's Song", a contemporary hit for Bing Crosby and his son Gary.
+In 1951, Sherman recorded a 78-rpm single with veteran singer Sylvia Froos that contains "A Satchel and a Seck", parodying "A Bushel and a Peck" from Guys and Dolls, coupled with "Jake's Song", parodying "Sam's Song", a contemporary hit for Bing Crosby and his son Gary.
 The single sold poorly and when Sherman wrote his autobiography, he did not mention it.
 Later, he found that the song parodies he performed to amuse his friends and family were taking on a life of their own.
 Sherman lived in the Brentwood section of West Los Angeles next door to Harpo Marx, who invited him to perform his song parodies at parties attended by Marx's show-biz friends.
 After one party, George Burns phoned an executive at Warner Bros.
 Records and persuaded him to sign Sherman to a contract.
 The result was an LP of these parodies, My Son, the Folk Singer, released in 1962.
 It sold over one million copies, and was awarded a gold disc.
 The album was very successful and was quickly followed by My Son, the Celebrity.

 Capitalizing on his success, in 1962 Jubilee Records re-released Sherman's 1951 single on the album More Folk Songs by Allan Sherman and His Friends, which compiled material by various Borscht Belt comedians such as Sylvia Froos, Fyvush Finkel and Lee Tully.

-Sherman's first two LPs were mainly reworkings of old folk songs to infuse them with Jewish humor.
+Sherman's first two LPs were mainly reworkings of public domain folk songs to infuse them with Jewish humor.
 His first minor hit was "Sarah Jackman" (pronounced "Jockman"), a takeoff of "Frère Jacques" in which he and a woman (Christine Nelson) exchange family gossip.
 The popularity of "Sarah Jackman" (as well as the album My Son, the Folk Singer) was enhanced after President John F. Kennedy was overheard singing the song in the lobby of the Carlyle hotel.
 By his peak with My Son, the Nut in 1963, however, Sherman had broadened both his subject matter and his choice of parody material and begun to appeal to a larger audience.

 Sherman wrote his parody lyrics in collaboration with Lou Busch.
 A few of the Sherman/Busch songs are completely original creations, featuring original music as well as lyrics, rather than new lyrics applied to an existing melody.